 WAG Announces All-Inuit Curatorial Team for Inuit Art Centre Inaugural Exhibits

-Winnipeg, Manitoba, February 8, 2018: The Winnipeg Art Gallery (WAG) is pleased to announce the all-Inuit team of guest curators to create the inaugural exhibitions of the Inuit Art Centre, opening in 2020.
+Winnipeg, Manitoba, February 8, 2018: The Winnipeg Art Gallery (WAG) is pleased to announce the all-Inuit, all-female team of guest curators to create the inaugural exhibitions of the Inuit Art Centre, opening in 2020.

 The team will be led by curator and academic Dr. Heather Igloliorte with emerging curators/artists Asinnajaq, Jade Nasogaluak Carpenter, and Krista Ulujuk Zawadski.
 Together they will present exhibitions of contemporary Inuit art that spans a wide range of media, including work produced by emerging, mid-career, and senior artists, and bringing together artists from across the Canadian Arctic and the Circumpolar World.

-• Established in 1912, the WAG is Canada’s oldest civic art gallery.
+- Established in 1912, the WAG is Canada’s oldest civic art

 Having four Inuit curators representing all of Canada’s Inuit regions in a major exhibition is unprecedented in the country’s history, and we are thrilled to have Heather Igloliorte leading the team.
 Setting the tone for the WAG’s Inuit Art Centre, this curatorial force will bring into focus Indigenous voices to share their stories nationally and around the globe.
 Offered here in Winnipeg is a new forum for international cultural dialogue.

 —Dr. Stephen Borys, Director & CEO, Winnipeg Art Gallery